jordanmpalmer/Ramshorn5e/9. Misc/PHB/Ch. 9 - Combat.md

 When attacking with a **weapon**, you add your ability modifier — the same modifier used for the attack roll — to the damage.
 A **spell** tells you which dice to roll for damage and whether to add any modifiers.

 If a spell or other effect deals damage to **more than one target** at the same time, roll the damage once for all of them.
-For example, when a wizard casts [[fireball]] or a cleric casts [[flame strike]], the spell’s damage is rolled once for all creatures caught in the blast.
+For example, when a wizard casts [[Fireball]] or a cleric casts [[Flame Strike]], the spell’s damage is rolled once for all creatures caught in the blast.

 #### Critical Hits